Soronie/BPlusTree/README.txt

 A program that emulates insertion of values into a B+ Tree.

-To run the program, type the following on the command:
+To run the program, type the following commands on the command line:

+make
 [executable] [.dat file] l m

 where l is the number of keys an internal node can have, and m is the number of values a leaf can have.

+Run the command 'make clean' to clean the directory of object files.